 Prior to joining Suffolk, she was an Associate Tutor in law and political science at the University of East Anglia, where she was awarded her PhD in 2019/20.
 Her doctoral research uses innovative empirical methods to evaluate the long term impact of international Twitter campaigns on domestic women’s rights in seven countries around the world.
 Her work cuts across international human rights law, international relations, and women’s rights.
 Her most recent publication is ‘Habermasian utopia or Sunstein's echo chamber?
 The ‘dark side’ of hashtag hijacking and feminist activism’ in Legal Studies.
 Her full publication record is available on OARS.

 Reilly also holds a Juris Doctor from New York University School of Law where she was an International Law and Human Rights Fellow at the Center for Human Rights and Global Justice, and a Masters in Public Health from Columbia University.
 She has worked extensively as an advocate for women’s rights, both in the charity sector and within the UN system.
 A highlight of this work was her work on the successful case of Alyne da Silva Pimentel Teixeira v.
 Brazil (Committee on the Elimination of all Forms of Discrimination Against Women), the first time the UN system officially recognised maternal mortality as a human rights violation.
-As part of her earlier work in this area, Reilly published two book chapters: Going Negative: How Reproductive Rights Discourse Has Been Altered from a Positive to a Negative Rights Framework in Support of 'Women's Rights'” in Women’s Global Health and Human Rights (eds.
-Murthy and Smith) with Benajmin Mason Meier, and “Rights as Recourse: Globalized Motherhood and Human Rights” in The Globalization of Motherhood: Deconstructions and reconstructions of biology and care (eds.
+As part of her earlier work in this area, Reilly published two book chapters: ‘Going Negative: How Reproductive Rights Discourse Has Been Altered from a Positive to a Negative Rights Framework in Support of 'Women's Rights' in Women’s Global Health and Human Rights (eds.
+Murthy and Smith) with Benajmin Mason Meier, and ‘Rights as Recourse: Globalized Motherhood and Human Rights’ in The Globalization of Motherhood: Deconstructions and reconstructions of biology and care (eds.
 Chavkin and Maher) with Joanne Csete.